Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Development of a DBN-based model for cryptocurrency price prediction

+\item \textbf{Technical Indicators}: We use various technical indicators derived from price data through mathematical formulas~\cite{manujakshi2022hybrid}.
+Technical indicators help identify market trends and potential buy or sell signals, offering insights into the strength of movements, trend reversals, and price volatility, thereby enhancing our model's predictive power.
+Additional details and applications of these indicators can be found in \cite{ alonso2020convolution,srivastava2021deep}.

-Additionally, cryptocurrency prices can be affected by external factors that are not directly related to the cryptocurrency price data.
-External factors contain adoption and attractiveness along with macro-financial drivers~\citep{ciaian2016economics, poyser2019exploring}.
-The adoption and attractiveness, rooted in behavioural finance,\footnote{Behavioural finance is a relatively new school of thought in the finance domain that describes the psychological reasons behind the decision-making of investors~\citep{konigstorfer2020applications}.} is described as the investment attractiveness of the cryptocurrency market and intentions of investors to utilise this new financial product \citep{ricciardi2000behavioral}.
-In the context of cryptocurrency adoption and attractiveness, sentiment analysis of posts on Twitter is popular social media data for determining public opinion about the market~\citep{chursook2022twitter}.
-Therefore, we include the daily tweet numbers associated with each altcoin in the study.
-Regarding macro-financial factors, several traditional financial assets and indices from diverse economic classes, such as currencies, commodities, and stock indices, are frequently selected in cryptocurrency and financial literature \citep{corbet2018exploring,charfeddine2020investigating,ji2018network}.
-Hence, gold, the US dollar index (USDX), Standard \& Poor's 500 Index~(S\&P~500), MSCI, and West Texas Intermediate (WTI) are selected as macro-financial factors in this study.
-A short summary of these features is provided in Table~\ref{tab:features}. \begingroup \endgroup
+\item \textbf{External Factors}: Cryptocurrency prices are also influenced by external factors, which can be categorised into two main groups: adoption and attractiveness, and macro-financial drivers \cite{ciaian2016economics, poyser2019exploring}.
+Adoption and attractiveness, rooted in behavioural finance,\footnote{Behavioural finance is a relatively new field that explores psychological reasons behind investor decision-making~\cite{konigstorfer2020applications}.} pertain to the market’s investment appeal and investor intentions.
+Macro-financial drivers encompass various traditional financial assets and economic indicators, such as currencies, commodities, and stock indices, which are commonly studied in relation to cryptocurrency markets \cite{corbet2018exploring, charfeddine2020investigating}.
+A short summary of all features used in this study is provided in~\ref{feature_definitions}. \end{itemize}